andycroll/andycroll.com/_posts/2023/2023-02-13-try-not-to-loop-through-associations-inside-jobs.md

 ## Why?

 This is about parallelizing your work as much as possible and keeping each element of the work small.
-In this solution

 Mike Perham, the author of [sidekiq](https://sidekiq.org)—who knows a thing or two about jobs—[suggests](https://github.com/mperham/sidekiq/wiki/Best-Practices#3-embrace-concurrency) that you “design your jobs so you can run lots of them in parallel”.
 In the proposed solution you end up with a single parent job enqueuing lots of sub-jobs rather than one long-running job making lots of database calls.
 This results in multiple benefits.